SamrahSayyed/SamrahSayyed/README.md

 ## Hi there, I'm Samrah!

-I'm a third-year dual major in **Electrical and Computer Engineering** from Pune, India.
+I'm a third-year dual major in **Electrical and Computer Engineering.**
 I'm all about cats, cars, and code!

 I'm curious about: